The Master of Arts in Higher Education Administration is Ranked 3rd in the Nation by TheBestSchools.org!

-The on-line format of the MA in Higher Education Administration is designed for distance learners who do not have access to an on-campus program.
-Students in the metro Louisville area are encouraged to take most, if not all, of their courses on campus because on-line course offerings are limited each semester.
-A limited number of electives are available on-line.
-These classes are offered online through Blackboard.
-Blackboard is the course management system used by UofL to facilitate online learning.
+The online format of the MA in Higher Education Administration is designed for distance learners who need the flexibility that's not offered by the on campus program.
+Online classes are offered through Blackboard -- a course management system used by UofL to facilitate online learning.
 Among other things, students use Blackboard to...

 The Higher Education program has given me a more broad view of how colleges and universities operate.
 I had experience in my specific field but the classes I have taken made me see things from new perspectives.
 This helps me to think critically in my job and put theories into practice in the workplace.
 The program is big enough that I have met a wide variety of other students with diverse experiences, yet small enough that I have gotten to know the faculty well and developed mentor relationships with them.James Barnard, Higher Education Administration Student

 The biggest benefit of online learning is that you can work to earn your degree from your own home while raising your family, working full time, or experiencing particular life circumstances that make commuting to campus difficult or impossible.
 At U of L, you are taught by the same world class faculty as our on campus students.
 You read the same textbooks, do many of the same assignments and earn the same degrees.
 The biggest difference is that you are able to do it in a way that best fits your lifestyle.

 Be prepared for online learning.
 Online learning is learning that is facilitated in an online environment.
 Rather than attend class in a traditional classroom setting, online learning allows you to "go to class" when it's convenient for you whether that's 5am or 11pm.

 Online learning is not for everyone.
 Successful online students...